jcandrews2/wordle-clone/README.md

 # or
 yarn dev
 ```
-The start the json server:
+Then start the json server:
 ```
 npx json-server --watch ./data/db.json --port 8000
 ```